rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 classified as "UB" than you may have otherwise realized.)

-If you hit undefined behavior during const-eval, the Rust compiler will protect itself from [adverse effects][const-ub-guide], but there are few guarantees other than that.
+If you hit undefined behavior during const-eval, the Rust compiler will protect itself from [adverse effects][const-ub-guide] such as the undefined behavior leaking into the type system, but there are few guarantees other than that.
 For example, compile-time UB could lead to runtime UB.
 Furthermore, if you have UB at const-eval time, there is no guarantee that your code will be accepted from one compiler version to another.